sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Client types
 This profile supports the following types of Client applications to which specific design considerations related to security and platform capabilities apply:

-**Note:** this profile utilizes a slightly different segregation of applications than the iGov and NL GOV Assurance profiles for OAuth 2.0 and follows the client profiles specified in [[RFC6749]] and accompanying security best practices ([[OAuth2.Browser-Based-Apps]] and [[RFC8252]]) instead, as it allows for better provision of specific security considerations specific to the different client types.
+**Note:** this profile uses a slightly different segregation of applications than the iGov and NL GOV Assurance profiles for OAuth 2.0 and follows the client profiles specified in [[RFC6749]] and accompanying security best practices ([[OAuth2.Browser-Based-Apps]] and [[RFC8252]]) instead, as it allows for better provision of specific security considerations specific to the different client types.
 The NL GOV Assurance profile for OAuth 2.0 identifies the following client types types: *Full Clients* and *Native Clients* act on behalf of a End-User and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.

 ### Web Applications
 *Web applications* are applications that run on a web server and are consumed through the user-agent ("browser") by the End-User.
 Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. Client credentials and tokens) and are therefore considered *confidential* Clients (OAuth 2.0 [[RFC6749]], Section 2.1).